-Provides further development of greater independence of hands and reinforces the fundamentals of expressive piano playing at the earlyintermediate level, including music reading, technique, improvisation, scales, and chords.
+Provides further development of greater independence of hands and reinforces the fundamentals of expressive piano playing at the earlyintermediate level.
 Includes an overview and study of the didactic works of the major important composers at the early-intermediate level, with emphasis on historically accurate interpretation.
 Applies to Associate Degree.
 Transfer credit: CSU; UC